 Saturday is Farmers' Market on Norfolk Island.
 We didn't need to stock up on produce, but thought we should check it out.
 It was tiny, just 4 stalls selling eggs, a small selection of fruit and vegetables and a lady selling relish, etc. We were tempted to buy some avocados, but as we haven't been able to find any gluten-free bread, we decided against it.
 We did buy some relish and a custard apple.

 Breakfast at Olive cafe.
-It was ok but Jill's fried eggs were a bit underdone.
+It was ok, but Jill's fried eggs were a bit underdone.
 We will try somewhere else tomorrow.

 Today's plan is to visit the National Park and complete the Summit Track from the car park at Mount Pitt to Mount Bates, the highest point on the island, at 319 metres.
 The view from Mount Pitt is just amazing, looking south over the island and out to Phillip Island.